How to Grow Centaurea Plants in your Garden

 It is best to sow the Centaurea seeds successively from just before the last frost of spring, or in the autumn.

-If first growing indoors then they normally take about one week to one month to germinate and should be started off about 6 or 7 weeks before you plan to put them out into the garden, in the late spring.
+If first growing indoors, then they normally take about one week to one month to germinate.
+Start off about 6 or 7 weeks before you plan to put them out into the garden, in the late spring.

 Centaurea require regular watering and ideally should be fertilized in the spring.